SalaniLeo/Immagini/README.md

  <h3>Custom AppRun</h3>
  By enabling 'Custom AppRun' you can package in the application your own custom-made AppRun file.<br>
  it's recommended to use this option if you use folder mode.

  </div>

  <div id="name">
  <h1>Why the name Immagini</h1>
  <p>First of all let's start by sying that I'm italian. <br>
  The name Immagini is the italian translation for 'images'... you see where I'm going?
- Given that the app is made to manage .AppImage files and I wanted to give a name that has something to do with the app I came up with the name Immagini
+ Given that the app is made to manage .AppImage files and I wanted to give a name that has something to do with the app I came up with the name Immagini.<br>
  Next step is making an icon
  </div>